CarelessInternet/Ticketer/privacy_policy.md

 # Privacy Policy

-## What Discord Data do you collect?
+## What Discord Data do you store?

 As of right now, Ticketer collects the following Discord Data on success, requested through a command, and if it isn't already stored: